 He and his wife Patricia, an Episcopal priest, live in New Braunfels.
 He enjoys water activities, working outdoors, and Texas history.

-Linda F. Wilson, associate professor, master of science and doctorate (Ph.D. in electrical and computer engineering) from the University of Texas at Austin .
+Linda F. Wilson, professor, master of science and doctorate (Ph.D. in electrical and computer engineering) from the University of Texas at Austin .

 Dr. Wilson's areas of interest include various aspects of network security and distributed computing.